aligote/wordpress-theme/README.md

 Freedom is an important part of developing WordPress themes.
 If you plan to distribute your theme, it is a good idea to license it fully under the GPL, so others can enjoy the same freedoms that you did when creating it.

 ### Test Data
 [Theme Unit Test](https://codex.wordpress.org/Theme_Unit_Test)
 [Theme Test Data](https://themetest.wordpress.com/)

+### Plugins
+- [Debug Bar](https://wordpress.org/plugins/debug-bar/) - adds an admin bar to your WordPress admin providing a central location for debugging.
+- [Query Monitor](https://wordpress.org/plugins/query-monitor/) - allows debugging of database queries, API request and AJAX called used to generate theme pages and theme functionality.
+- [Log Deprecated Notices](https://wordpress.org/plugins/log-deprecated-notices/) - logs incorrect function usage and the use of deprecated files and functions in your WordPress theme.
+- [Monster Widgets](https://wordpress.org/plugins/monster-widget/) - consolidates the core WordPress widgets into a single widget allowing you to test widgets styling and functionality in your theme.
+- [Developer](https://wordpress.org/plugins/developer/) - helps optimize your development environment by allowing easy installation of tools and plugins that help in troubleshooting and ensuring code quality.
+- [Theme-Check](https://wordpress.org/plugins/theme-check/) - tests your theme for compliance with the latest WordPress standards and practices.

 ## Resource